Charlotte-Marie/PAI_Advanced_Approach/README.md

     ```python
     pip install -r "requirements.txt".
     ```

+# Prepare the input data

+Before running the script, make sure you have three files ready: features.txt, labels.txt, and groups.txt.
+These files should contain information about features, post-treatment severity, and group membership for all patients.

+**General requirements**:

+- Put all three files in one folder (and specify the folder path as INPUT_DATA_PATH)
+- Make sure that all files are tab-delimited text files (.txt).
+Usually, tab-delimited text can easily be exported from statistic programs or excel.
+- Make sure that a period is used as a decimal separator and avoid special characters in variable names.
+- Make sure that variable names are on the top line.

+**Specific requirements:**

+- **features.txt**: Certain processes in the script hinge on distinguishing feature types (binary, categorical, or dimensional).
+To facilitate the detection of feature type, recode binary variables as 0.5 and -0.5 and provide categorial variables in string format.

+- **groups.txt**: Make sure that it is a binary variable.
+The format does not matter (string or numerical).

+**Address missing values:**

+- Do not impute missing values in advance, as this could lead to data leakage.
+- The script autonomously handles imputation for missing values marked as NA.
+Ensure that missing values are denoted appropriately.

-# Run the Main script
+# Run the script
 To calculate the PAI with our low bias approach, the script **"Main_PAI_advanced_approach.py"** needs to be executed.
-To execute the script, there are three methods available, each requiring the same set of arguments to be provided:
+To execute the script, there are **three methods** available, each requiring the same set of arguments to be provided:

 - PATH_INPUT_DATA → The path to the folder which contains features.txt, labels.txt, and groups.txt
-- INPUT_DATA_NAME → Name of input data or more general string that will be part of the name of the results folder
+- NAME_RESULTS_FOLDER → Name of input data or more general string that will be part of the name of the results folder
 - RESULTS_PATH_BASE → Path to store the results folder
 - NUMBER_FOLDS → Number of folds in the cross-validation (typically 5 or 10)
 - NUMBER_ITERIT → Number of repetitions of the cross-validation (typically 100, choose 1 for a first try)